The General Data Protection Regulations (GDPR) became enforceable on May 25 and there is still a lot of confusion surrounding this legislation.

 Article 3 paragraph 1 applies to your company’s Data Controller and Data Processors.
 Whether data is collected inside EU Member States or not, if the data belong to an EU citizen then your company is liable to GDPR rules and penalties.

-Article 3 paragraph 2 concerns processing of personal data of EU data subjects by a Controller or Data Processor who is not in EU States.
+Article 3 paragraph 2 concerns processing of personal data of EU data subjects by a Controller or Data Processor who is not in an EU State.
 If this data in related to offering goods or services to an EU citizen—anywhere in the world—then your company is subject to GDPR regulations and penalties.

 If your company monitors the behavior of an EU citizen then your company profiles EU citizens and is subject to GDPR regulations.